michaelhaar/type-safe-sql-query/README.md

 So you want a single source of truth?
 Where should it be?
 In the database or in the TypeScript code?

 Most ORMs (like Prisma, TypeORM and Drizzle for example) use TypeScript as the source of truth.
-You define your models in TypeScript and the ORM generates the types from that.
+We define our models in TypeScript and the ORM generates the types from that.
 E.g.:

 - Prisma uses the `schema.prisma` file which is used by a compiler,
-- Drizzle uses an API for declaring SQL schemas like `pgSchema`
+- Drizzle uses the `pgSchema` object for declaring SQL schemas,
 - and TypeORM uses `Entities` which are classes that map to a database tables.

 In contrast to the choices made by the ORMs mentioned above, I think it's quite obvious that the database should be the source of truth.
 It's the only place where the data is stored and TypeScript is a consumer of that data and thus should infer the types from the database.